Resources for Families

 Notify your landlord in writing of any signs of chipping, peeling or deteriorating paint surfaces or bare soil.
 Email or Text Message is a written notice.
 KEEP A COPY.

-If you fail to get a response from your landlord or your city's office of building and house, contact CLASH at clevelandleadsafe@gmail.com to learn more about your rights.
+If you fail to get a response from your landlord or your city's office of building and house, contact CLASH at clevelandleadsafe@gmail.com

 Before you or your landlord begin to remove lead hazards, make sure your contractor is using Lead Safe Practices.